What type of proposals should be sent through the New Course Proposal process via a completed form?

 I was not able to submit my proposal by the deadline for the following year—what are my next steps?

 Work with your Department Chair to complete the form as usual.
-When your Chair submits the proposal, they should use the “Chair Comment” section to describe why it will be imperative that the course be considered for the coming academic year despite missing the deadline, as well as any circumstances which made submission by the deadline impossible.
+When your Chair submits the proposal, they should use the “Chair Comment” section to describe why it will be imperative that the course be considered for the coming academic year despite missing the relevant deadline.

 I am submitting a new course for consideration to receive a Team-Teaching Award.
 Should I submit a New Course Proposal separately?

 No need!
 You will be asked to submit a New Course Proposal form as a part of the standard Team-Teaching Award application process.
 When your application is submitted, Faculty Services will coordinate with NCP committee-members to ensure your course receives their approval.
 Should you receive a Team-Teaching Award for a course you proposed, this should be understood to signify that your course was approved by the New Course Proposal Committee.

 What are the most common issues identified within New Course Proposal forms when they are submitted?